-Most fudge calls for evaporated milk, but this recipe only needs 2% milk.
+Most fudge calls for evaporated milk, but this recipe uses 2% milk.

-The milk can easily boil over and you’ve got a sticky mess.
-If it seems like the mixture is going to boil over turn the burner down a tad.
+The milk can easily boil over, and you’ve got a sticky mess.
+If it seems like the mixture is going to boil over, turn the burner down a tad.

-You can rely on keeping time, but using a thermometer is going to work better with this recipe.
+You can time the fudge as it boils, but using a thermometer is going to work better with this recipe.

-Once the sugar and milk reach 232-degrees, remove it from the heat.
-Next, add the mini marshmallows and stir until they are completely melted.
+Once the sugar and milk reach 232 degrees, remove it from the heat.
+Next, add the mini marshmallows to the fudge mixture and stir until they are completely melted.

 Add the crunchy peanut butter fudge to the saucepan and stir.

-If you’re in a hurry you can put it in the fridge to set up faster.
+If you’re in a hurry, you can put it in the fridge to set up faster.
 This fudge will still be soft.
-It doesn’t harden up like typical fudge.
+It doesn’t harden up like a typical fudge.
 Let me tell you, it’s sooooo good.
 It melts in your mouth.